ravedappeport/dlrappeport/personal-site/content/posts/diamonds-forever.md

 # XGB Model

-One of the benefits or always using a linear model as a starting point for an analysis like this is that it provides easy explainability of the coefficients and their respective impacts on the models predictions.
+One of the benefits of always using a linear model as a starting point for an analysis like this is that it provides easy explainability of the coefficients and their respective impacts on the model's predictions.
 As models get more and more complex, understanding what is going on inside of the "black box" becomes increasingly challenging.
-This is a pretty common trade off people talk about in machine learning and its normally referenced as the "accuracy vs explainability" problem.
+This is a pretty common trade-off people talk about in machine learning and its normally referenced as the "accuracy vs explainability" problem.

 One of the best open source projects that I have come across lately is aimed squarely at addressing this issue.
 [Shap](https://github.com/slundberg/shap) is a game theoretic approach that attempts to explain any and every model using Shapley values.
 I will spare everyone the math involved but if you're interested you can find out more by reading this [medium post](https://towardsdatascience.com/interpretable-machine-learning-with-xgboost-9ec80d148d27) written by Shap's creator, Scott Lundberg, and also in this [academic paper](https://proceedings.neurips.cc/paper/2017/hash/8a20a8621978632d76c43dfd28b67767-Abstract.html).